buiapp/reaktiv/docs/operators.md

 # Operators

-Reaktiv provides several built-in operators that allow you to create new signals derived from existing ones by applying transformations or controlling the timing of emissions.
+reaktiv provides several built-in operators that allow you to create new signals derived from existing ones by applying transformations or controlling the timing of emissions.
 These operators return a read-only signal (`_OperatorSignal`) that automatically updates based on the source signal and the operator's logic.

 All operators are designed to work seamlessly with both synchronous and asynchronous effects and computations.